madelinecambo/100_Days_Of_Code_Python/Day18-Hirst_Painting_Project/readme.md

 #### Concepts
 * Reading and understanding documentation
 * Creating classes and objects
+* Utilizing OOP principles to structure my code efficiently
+* Using libraries like Turtle graphics, colorgram and random to generate and plot the dots.
+* Enhancing my skills in loops, conditionals, and function definitions.

 ## Day 18 Project - Hirst Dot Painting